Russo-Ukrainian war (2022–present)

-In late 2021, Russia massed troops near Ukraine's borders and issued demands to the West including a ban on Ukraine ever joining the NATO military alliance.
-After repeatedly denying having plans to attack Ukraine, on 24 February 2022, Russian president Vladimir Putin announced a "special military operation", saying that it was to support the Russian-backed breakaway republics of Donetsk and Luhansk, whose paramilitary forces had been fighting Ukraine in the war in Donbas since 2014.
-Putin espoused irredentist and imperialist views challenging Ukraine's legitimacy as a state, baselessly claimed that the Ukrainian government were neo-Nazis committing genocide against the Russian minority in the Donbas, and said that Russia's goal was to "demilitarise and denazify" Ukraine.
-Russian air strikes and a ground invasion were launched on a northern front from Belarus towards the capital Kyiv, a southern front from occupied Crimea, and an eastern front from the Donbas towards Kharkiv.
+In late 2021, Russia massed troops near Ukraine's borders and issued demands to the West, including a ban on Ukraine ever joining NATO.
+After repeatedly denying having plans to attack Ukraine, on 24 February 2022, Russian president Vladimir Putin announced a "special military operation," saying it was to support the Russian-backed breakaway republics of Donetsk and Luhansk, whose paramilitary forces had been fighting Ukraine in the Donbas war since 2014.
+Putin espoused irredentist and imperialist views challenging Ukraine's legitimacy as a state.
+He claimed without evidence that the Ukrainian government were neo-Nazis committing genocide against the Russian minority in the Donbas and that Russia's goal was to "demilitarise and denazify" Ukraine.
+(Note: Attributed to multiple references:) Russian air strikes and a ground invasion were launched on a northern front from Belarus towards the capital, Kyiv; a southern front from occupied Crimea; and an eastern front from the Donbas towards Kharkiv.
 Ukraine enacted martial law, ordered a general mobilisation, and severed diplomatic relations with Russia.

 Russian troops retreated from the north and the outskirts of Kyiv by April 2022, after encountering stiff resistance and logistical challenges.
 The Bucha massacre was uncovered after their withdrawal.
 Russia launched an offensive in the Donbas and captured Mariupol after a destructive siege.
-Russia continued to bomb military and civilian targets far from the front, and struck Ukraine's energy grid during winter months.
+Russia continued to bomb military and civilian targets far from the front and struck Ukraine's energy grid during winter months.
 In late 2022, Ukraine launched successful counteroffensives in the south and east, liberating most of Kharkiv Oblast.
-Soon after, Russia illegally annexed four partly-occupied provinces.
-In November, Ukraine liberated the city of Kherson and all land west of the Dnipro river.
-In June 2023, Ukraine launched another counteroffensive in the southeast but made limited gains.
-After small but steady Russian advances in the east in the first half of 2024, Ukraine launched a cross-border offensive into Russia's Kursk Oblast in August, where North Korean soldiers were sent to assist Russia.
-The United Nations Human Rights Office has reported that Russia is committing severe human rights violations in occupied Ukraine.
-The direct cost of the war for Russia has been over US$450 billion.
+Soon after, Russia illegally annexed four partly occupied provinces.
+In November, Ukraine liberated the city of Kherson and all land west of the Dnipro River.
+After small but steady Russian advances in the east in the first half of 2024, Ukraine launched a cross-border offensive into Russia's Kursk Oblast in August, where North Korean soldiers were sent to help Russia.